murali199/murali199.github.io/_projects/21_project.md

 ---
 layout: page
-title: Andriod Application
+title: Sterio Matching Andriod Application
 description: academic projects | anna university | indra ganesan college of engineering
-img: assets/img/6.jpg
+# img: assets/img/6.jpg
-importance: 4
+importance: 2
-category: software development1
+category: anna university
 ---

 * It was an application that can be useful for visually-challenged people.